EDCD/EDDI/README.md

   * Environment (text): the environment the ship is in (either "Normal space" or "Supercruise")
   * Last jump (decimal): the number of lights years between this system and the last, to two decimal places
+  * Last station name (text): the name of the last station the commander docked at

 EDDI also provides a number of pre-built commands to show off some of what it is capable of.
 These include: